 Luxury hotels in El Nido – TOP luxury hotels

-If you don’t have budget issues or want to splurge because you’re coming on a honeymoon to the Philippines, El Nido has to be the place to treat yourself!
+If budget isn’t an issue or you want to splurge because you’re traveling to the Philippines for your honeymoon, El Nido is definitely the place to treat yourself!
 There’s a huge range of hotels in El Nido with incredible facilities.
 Some are on private islands where you can sleep in overwater cabins with unbeatable views.
-Take a look at these spots to stay in El Nido:
+Take a look at these places to stay in El Nido:

-Just like Lagen Island (another spot we recommend), this resort belongs to the El Nido Resorts group, which runs several luxury hotels in the area.
-It’s located on an island called Miniloc, home to the Small and Big Lagoon (two must‑dos of the island hoppings in El Nido), and from it you get fabulous views of the islets in the Bacuit archipelago.
+Like Lagen Island (another spot we recommend), this resort belongs to the El Nido Resorts group, which runs several luxury hotels in the area.
+It’s located on an island called Miniloc, home to the Small Lagoon and Big Lagoon (two must-sees on island-hopping tours in El Nido), and from there you’ll get fabulous views of the islets in the Bacuit Archipelago.

-It has regular rooms or luxurious bungalows over the water.
-Double rooms start at $700—expensive, but it’s truly an exclusive place that includes all meals, transfers to/from the airport, and island hoppings for the days you’re there.
+It offers regular rooms or luxurious bungalows over the water.
+Double rooms start at $700, so yes, it’s expensive, but it’s truly an exclusive place that includes all meals, transfers to/from the airport, and island-hopping tours during your stay.

 Book your room at El Nido Resorts Miniloc Island